 Because writing is important in every academic discipline, in the professions, and in public life, CSULB is committed to developing the writing abilities of its students at all levels and in all areas.
 To further this goal, the CSU adopted the Graduation Writing Assessment Requirement (GWAR), an assessment of upper-division academic writing in English that students must satisfy to obtain a degree or certificate from any CSU.
 The GWAR Policy specifies how students can satisfy this requirement at CSULB.

-Advisors play an important role in students’ GWAR success.
-Review the GWAR pathways and learn about available GWAR resources.
+Because advisors play an important role in students’ GWAR success, please review the GWAR pathways and learn about available GWAR resources.

 News & Updates

-Grad Students Have New Exemptions to the WPE
+Grad Students Have New Exemptions to the GPE

->Grad students have three new exemptions to the WPE.
+>Grad students have three new exemptions to the GPE.
 See the Students page for details.

 International & Returning Students